🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Wrap the stems tightly with floral wire, cover with ribbon, and finish with a bow or bell.

-• Keep it narrow if your door has glass panels so it doesn’t block the view/light.
+• Keep it narrow if your door has glass panels so it doesn’t block the view or light.

-Lighting makes everything feel more magical—especially in those long winter evenings.
-A few statement lanterns at the doorstep can transform your entry from “meh” to magazine-worthy.
+Lighting makes everything feel more magical, especially in those long winter evenings.
+A few statement lanterns at the doorstep can take your entry from “meh” to magazine-worthy.
+I remember walking past a porch lit only with lanterns one snowy night, and it stopped me in my tracks.
+The same cozy-glow trick works indoors too, like in these winter decor ideas with candles only.

 Light It Right: